efarrell1/efarrell1.github.io/content/posts/recency-bias-induction-head.md

 ---
 title: "'Recency bias' in an induction head"
-date: 2023-10-04
+date: 2023-10-06
 weight: 1
-summary: The induction head in a 2-layer attention-only transformer pays attention to the most recent 3-4 tokens more than earlier in the sequence, displaying a kind of 'recency bias'.
+summary: The induction head in a 2-layer attention-only transformer pays slightly more attention to tokens later in the context compared to earlier.
 ---

-**The induction head in a 2-layer attention-only transformer model has a slight recency bias towards the previous ~3-4 tokens compared to earlier in the sequence.
-It has some notion of positional embeddings that it pays attention to, in addition to tokens that followed the current token earlier in the context.**
+**The induction head in a 2-layer attention-only transformer model has a slight bias towards tokens later in the context compared to earlier.
+Interestingly, its notion of position appears to not depend on positional embeddings, or any specific output from an attention head in the previous layer.**

 ---

 Induction heads allow models to look at the sequence ... \[A][B] ....
 [A] and increase the probablity of [B], or a token similar to [B], to appear next ([e.g. Olsson et al., Anthropic](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html)).

-A natural follow-up question to the behaviour of induction heads is 'what happens if [A] has already appeared twice in the context, but followed by a different token each time?'
+One natural follow-up question to the behaviour of induction heads is 'what happens if [A] has already appeared twice in the context, but followed by a different token each time?'
 For example, would a sequence   ... \[A][B] ...\[A][C] ...
 [A] &rarr; ? predict [B] or [C] as the next token, or some probability split between [B] and [C]?
 Does the answer on the positions of  \[A][B] or  \[A][C] within the context?

+### Simple Tests

  To do some tests in the direction of answering these questions, I put random sequences of the following structure through a 2-layer attention-only transformer model from the `transformer_lens` library: